textpattern/textpattern.github.io/tags/output-form.md

 <txp:output_form form="copyright" />
 ```

 You can use this tag in combination with a form to create small pieces of text that would not otherwise be managed as a regular article.
 For example you might define the copyright conditions of content on your site in a form and add that to one or more places via the output_form tag.
-Name the form @copyright@, save it as type @misc@ and call the form using the tag structure.
+Name the form `copyright`, save it as type `misc` and call the form using the tag structure.

 Note: Staff Writers and Freelancers can not edit the contents of forms.
 {: .alert-block .information}

 ### Example 2: Manage header for all pages

-Suppose you want to manage the @<head>@ section of your page template as a single-sourced block of content.
-You can create a form called @head@ and save it as type @misc@.
+Suppose you want to manage the `<head>` section of your page template as a single-sourced block of content.
+You can create a form called `head` and save it as type `misc`.
 The content of the form might look like this for example:

 ```html
 <head>